mvysny/mvysny.github.io/_posts/2020-6-24-Vaadin-the-missing-guide.md

 All Vaadin components are generally web components, following the [Web Component](https://www.webcomponents.org/introduction) specification.

-> Note that you can still use non-webcomponent libraries: you simply create a `<div>`
-> client-side, you hook the javascript library to that div and then you can control the
-> `<div>` from the server-side.

 Web Component API is supported by all ever-green browsers (Firefox, Chrome, Safari, MS Edge).

 > Ever-green means that the browser endlessly updates itself and you generally